Cloud Sync Tasks

 You can also enter lists of values.

 Enter individual values separated by a comma (

 For example, entering 1,14 in the Hours field means the task runs at 1:00 AM (0100) and 2:00 PM (1400).

 /) designates a step value.

-* in Days means the task runs every day of the month,
+* in Days runs the task every day of the month.
+Entering

-The Days of Week schedules the task to run on specific days.
-This is in addition to any listed Days.
+The Days of Week schedules the task to run on specific days in addition to any listed days.
 For example, entering 1 in Days and setting Wed for Days of Week creates a schedule that starts a task on the first day of the month and every Wednesday of the month.

-The Schedule Preview shows when the current settings mean the task runs.
+The Schedule Preview dipslays when the current settings mean the task runs.